titon/toolkit/readme.md

 * Animations and transitions purely with CSS

 #### Demo ####
-A temporary demo can be found here: http://titon.io/toolkit
+An interactive demo can be found here: http://titon.io/toolkit

 #### Requirements ####
 * **HTML5**